coderefinery/hpc-containers/content/sharing.rst

 .. figure:: img/dockerfile_python_image.png

-We can trail though the Dockerfiles hopefully linked to via the image registry page and we find the following dependency:
+If the Dockerfiles of the images are linked in the registry we can trail though the dependencies of the base images used by the python image.
+What we find if we select the latest bookworm tag is the following:

 Image dependency